DavidMercier/NIMS/doc/models.rst

    :scale: 60 %
    :align: center

-   *Figure 5 : Indentation penetration of a thin film on a sample.*
+   *Figure 7 : Indentation penetration of a thin film on a sample.*

+Recently, Li et al. proposed to express the local thinning effect as [#Li_2010]_:

+    .. math:: t_\text{eff} = t - \eta h_\text{c}
+            :label: thickness_correction_Li

+With :math:`\eta` a parameter depending on the mechanical properties of the film and the substrate, and on the geometry of the indenter.
+Preliminary finite element calculations show that :math:`\eta` should be independent of indentation depth and that its value ranges from 0.3 to 0.7 for materials that do not work harden.

 Extraction of plastic properties [#OliverPharr_1992]_
 ------------------------------------------------------